-Develop, deliver, and evaluate an Inclusive Leadership Professional Development Program to enable deans and directors as well as DEI liaisons to embed impactful inclusive practices within their organizations.
-This program will develop strategic ADEI goals, establish accountability practices, review and update organizational policies, navigate organizational tensions effectively, and close equity gaps.
-It supports individuals in developing key inclusive competencies, such as active listening, emotional intelligence, empathetic leadership, psychological safety, and cultural humility, to empower not only BIPOC librarians but all employees.
+Develop, deliver, and evaluate an Inclusive Leadership Professional Development

+Program to enable deans and directors as well as organizational development liaisons to embed impactful inclusive practices within their organizations.
+This program will develop strategic organizational goals, establish accountability practices, review and update organizational policies, navigate organizational tensions effectively, and close equity gaps.
+It supports individuals in developing key inclusive competencies, such as active listening, emotional intelligence, empathetic leadership, psychological safety, and cultural humility, to empower all employees.
 Additionally, it will help leaders better understand their critical role within the organizational system.
 The program includes a dynamic inter-institutional cohort model that will enable collaborative learning and growth across organizations and cultivate a supportive network of inclusive leaders.